Girl groups in the Drag Race franchise: RuPaul's Drag Race: UK vs. the World

 Barry Levitt of Vulture said the Rusical on the second series of RuPaul's Drag Race: UK vs. the World was a girl group challenge due to the lack of narrative, and because each contest was required to write an original verse and perform as themself.
 Seven!
 Confessions of a Drag Queen was performed by Choriza May, Gothy Kendoll, Hannah Conda, La Grande Dame, Marina Summers, Scarlet Envy, and Tia Kofi.

+The third series saw two girl groups sing "Im in Love with an Alien".